What to Do for a Dog Wound When Hiking in Colorado

 The unexpected happens.

-Your dog steps on a barbed wire, brushes cuts himself on scrub oak or accidentally runs into a foreign object, like a stick.
+Your dog steps on a barbed wire, brushes against scrub oak and cuts himself, or accidentally runs into a foreign object (like a stick).

 Breathe deep.
 Don’t panic.
 You can handle this.